wp-plugins/leaguemanager/readme.txt

 * NEW: Team Roster for each team if ProjectManager is installed
 * NEW: Basic support for racing
 * NEW: standings actions in Frontend templates
-* CHANGED: restructered settings in one database longtext field
+* CHANGED: restructured settings in one database longtext field
 * BUGFIX: crosstable score

 = 2.9.3 =